CodeAndLoathing/ssmod-londonwarehouse/README.md

 Latest Version
 --------------
-For the latest version see [https://github.com/CodeAndLoathing/ssmod-londonwarehouse/releases]
+For the latest version see [https://github.com/jephub/ssmod-londonwarehouse/releases]

 JSON IDs
 --------
 Setting    6100000 ....... display warehouse exchange
-Qualities  6100001 6100199
-Exchanges  6100200 6100219
+Qualities  6 + original ID (theoretical possibility for overlap but in practice none do) Exchanges  6100200 6100219
 Events     6100220 6100299